5 Silent Killers of Your Email Marketing

 1. List Attrition & Fatigue

-List fatigue is a sister of list attrition, and both work deviously together to gradually erode the effectiveness of your email list.
+List fatigue is the sister of list attrition, and both work deviously together to gradually erode the effectiveness of your email list.
 Thus, you should always keep an eye on these twins and curb their growth early on.

 2. Discount Training